NaluKit/nalu-examples/NaluDominoLoginApplication/README.md

-# Example demonstrating the login feature
+# Nalu example demonstrating a login feature
 This example demonstrates how to implement a lgoin feature into an application.

 ## Using